 - Date the notice was complied with.

 The Register is in a number of parts.
-That prior to February 2014 can be found from the following links.
+Prior to February 2014 it can be found from the following links:

 - Register of Enforcement and Stop Notices